-TABLE #1:THE PARA READY CHECKLIST
+TABLE #1: The Para Ready Checklist

 Please remember this checklist represents the "gold standard" of what a para ready program might look like.
 Programs are not expected to implement all the parameters below.
-Instead, use the information below to identify strategies you could use to begin to improve inclusion and accessibility for para athletes.
+Instead, use the information below to understand how you could begin moving towards improving your programs inclusion and accessibility for para athletes.